Posted on May 7, 2020 in Criminal Defense,drugs

 The Arizona Supreme Court has ruled that people who have a valid medical marijuana card may use medical marijuana while on probation.
 The prosecutor cannot put in the plea offer a provision that would prohibit a qualified patient from using medical marijuana while on probation.
 Keep in mind, this ruling applies to Arizona state probation, not federal probation.
 This demonstrates that the users of medical marijuana in Arizona are being treated like actual patients that are taking their medicine.
 Suddenly, probation does not seem as boring.

 If you find yourself facing criminal charges relating the use of medical marijuana, contact the knowledgeable team at AZ Defenders.
 Our attorneys are familiar with the confusing and complex laws relating to Arizona’s Marijuana Laws.
 Our Marijuana defense attorneys can be reached 24 hours a day, 7 days a week and are happy to help you with your criminal case in any way we can.
-To schedule a free initial case evaluation today with an experienced marijuana defense attorney, contact us online or call our office at 480-456-6400.
+To schedule a free initial case evaluation today with an experienced Phoenix criminal defense attorney, contact us online or call our office at 480-456-6400.
 Do not try navigating Arizona’s criminal justice system alone, get skilled and smart legal representation started on your case today.